-As with most tools the Base Characteristics tool has a few features to get more out of it.
-In the top right corner you find a few symbols you might be familiar with from other tools.
+As with most tools, the Capture One Base Characteristics tool has a few features to get more out of it.
+In the top right corner, you find a few symbols you might be familiar with from other tools.

 - The question mark opens your default browser with an online help page on this tool

 - The double arrow is for Local Copy And Apply; this is the fastest route to copy the setting from your Primary Variant to the other selected images; read more in Adjustments Continued

 - The curved arrow resets the ICC Profile and Curve to the default settings for the selected images.

 You can make Presets with the Base Characteristics tool.
 In a Preset, you can store an ICC Profile, a Curve, or both.

 A Preset is convenient because it gives you quick access to a specific setting.
 Imagine a custom made profile or profile-curve combination.
 You can read more on Presets in Capture One Presets.

 Another advantage of a Preset is that when you have multiple images selected, the Preset applies to all selected images at once.
 This is much quicker than the usual copy-and-apply steps for transferring adjustments.